 Saginaw Valley State uses a formula combining GPA and standardized test scores to determine minimum admissions criteria for applicants to the MBA program.
 There is also a separate admissions test given by the College of Business and Management that students may take.
 Students applying with an undergraduate GPA below 3.0 may be granted provisional admission.
 Saginaw Valley also has a graduate certificate program in International Business.
 The program requires students to complete five elective courses and to complete a total of at least 12 credit hours.
 Courses are also divided by the functional area of business that they relate to – such as finance or accounting – and students must draw from at least four of these to complete the certificate.

-Ashford is an online, non-profit university based out of San Diego, CA. Ashford University has a Master of Business Administration program that is delivered in a fully online format.
+University of Arizona Global Campus (UAGC) is an online, independent institution based in San Diego, CA. UAGC has a Master of Business Administration program that is delivered in a fully online format.
 There are 39 credit hours of coursework in the program.
 Courses are delivered in 6-week formats and students take only one course at a time.
 The first 33 credit hours are from core courses such as Law & Ethics in the Business Environment, Financial Statement Analysis, and Data & Decision Analytics.
 There are then three elective courses options, from which students need to select two: Entrepreneur/Intrapreneur, International Business, and Technology & Innovation.
 Students do not have to submit GRE or GMAT scores as a part of the admissions process for the MBA program.